Paranthropus: Skull

-Paranthropus had a massively built, tall and flat skull, with a prominent gorilla-like sagittal crest along the midline which anchored massive temporalis muscles used in chewing.
+Paranthropus had a massively built, tall and flat skull, with a prominent gorilla-like sagittal crest along the midline which anchored large temporalis muscles used in chewing.
 Like other australopithecines, Paranthropus exhibited sexual dimorphism, with males notably larger than females.
 They had large molars with a relatively thick tooth enamel coating (post-canine megadontia), and comparatively small incisors (similar in size to modern humans), possibly adaptations to processing abrasive foods.
 The teeth of P. aethiopicus developed faster than those of P. boisei.

 Paranthropus had adaptations to the skull to resist large bite loads while feeding, namely the expansive squamosal sutures.
 The notably thick palate was once thought to have been an adaptation to resist a high bite force, but is better explained as a byproduct of facial lengthening and nasal anatomy.

 In P. boisei, the jaw hinge was adapted to grinding food side-to-side (rather than up-and-down in modern humans), which is better at processing the starchy abrasive foods that likely made up the bulk of its diet.
 P. robustus may have chewed in a front-to-back direction instead, and had less exaggerated (less derived) anatomical features than P. boisei as it perhaps did not require them with this kind of chewing strategy.
 This may have also allowed P. robustus to better process tougher foods.

 The braincase volume averaged about 500 cm3, comparable to gracile australopithecines, but smaller than Homo.
 Modern human brain volume averages 1270 cm3 for men and 1130 cm3 for women.